This post may contain affiliate links. Please read the disclosure policy to learn more.

 A plastic bench scraper makes combining ingredients easier.
 It’s great for adding inclusions (like cheese, peppers, or olives) to the dough, and cutting the dough into even pieces.
 It’s also handy for cleanup, especially when you need to scrape bits of sticky dough from the bowl, bench (hence the name!), or countertop.

 These plastic food storage covers (which happen to look a whole lot like shower caps, but are food-safe) are an absolute lifesaver.
 They’ll fit nicely over a bowl or banneton, creating the perfect environment for proofing your dough.
-And unlike clingfilm/plastic wrap or foil, these can be washed and reused, so they’re better for the environment, too.
+Plus these can be washed and reused, so they’re better for the environment, too.

-Metal bowls are perfect for mixing bread dough and allowing it to rise.
-I often use the smaller bowls from my set for holding portioning out inclusions, like cubed cheese and olives.
+Metal mixing bowls are ideal for mixing bread dough and allowing it to rise.
+I often use the smaller bowls from my set for portioning out inclusions, like cubed cheese, peppers, and olives.

 Yeast